w1nterl0ng/cc-dice/README.md

 * <a href="https://github.com/meteor/meteor">Meteor</a>
 * <a href="https://github.com/twbs/bootstrap">Twitter Bootstrap</a> 3 for basic layout
+* Url routing with <a href="https://github.com/EventedMind/iron-router">iron:router</a>
 * User registration via <a href="https://github.com/meteor-useraccounts/bootstrap">useraccounts:bootstrap</a>

 ### Quick Start

-Install Meteor from the command line:
+To install Meteor:

      curl https://install.meteor.com | /bin/sh

-Navigate to the fol     der you want to install cookiecutter-meteor.
+Navigate to the folder you want to install cookiecutter-meteor.

 Download cookiecutter-meteor: